 Warren holds an Honours Bachelor of Arts degree in Urban Studies and Political Science from the University of Toronto, a Bachelor of Laws degree from Osgoode Hall Law School, and a Masters Certificate in Municipal Leadership from the Schulich School of Business.
-He has been a practicing lawyer and member of the Law Society of Ontario since 2004.
+He has been a practising lawyer and member of the Law Society of Ontario since 2004.

 Chief Financial Officer and Director of Corporate Services

 Marc Foulon is Chief Financial Officer and Director of Corporate Services.